-Strawberry Pineapple shrub is an easy preserve that is a perfect cocktail mixer and and it elevates sparkling water infinitely.
-The vinegar and sugar combined with the fruit makes a bright and flavorful syrup with very little effort and this is the perfect shrub for beginners because it is simple to make.
+Strawberry Pineapple shrub is an easy preserve that is a perfect cocktail mixer and it elevates sparkling water infinitely.
+The vinegar and sugar combined with the fruit make a bright and flavorful syrup with very little effort and this is the perfect shrub for beginners because it is simple to make.
 I enjoy mine with sparkling water (the lemon flavored kind is a tasty addition) and with a shot of tequila.
 It’s not as foreign a flavor as my delicious Rhubarb Pineapple Balsamic Shrub so I’d say it’s the better of the two to start with if you are shrub-uninitiated.
 This particular shrub also is the prettiest pink color.
 Read on, Dear Readers!

 This post may contain affiliate links.
 All opinions are my own.

 1 ½ cups cider vinegar, better quality is preferable

 Chop the fruit and place in the bottom of a large jar.
 You can fit it all in a quart jar, but I prefer to use my half-gallon and have plenty of room in case my fruit isn’t chopped small enough to fit nicely in a quart.

 Add sugar to the fruit and toss in a jar to coat.
 Add lid and leave for 24 hours.

 Shake and then add the vinegar.
 Screw the lid on tight and leave on the countertop for about a week, shaking or stirring daily.

 After the week has passed, strain using a cheesecloth-lined colander or strainer if you care about absolute clarity or just a strainer if you aren’t particular